Key takeaways

 A PSA is essential for anyone entering into a formal arrangement for services.
 It's the kind of document you don't realize you need until you do.

-- Businesses hiring external service providers
+1. Businesses hiring external service providers

-- Freelancers and consultants protecting their work
+2. Freelancers and consultants protecting their work

 Freelancers and consultants use PSAs to secure timely payments, limit scope creep, and establish legal protections.
+Without a written agreement, scope creep is almost inevitable — and almost impossible to push back on.

-- Enterprises managing multiple vendor contracts
+3. Enterprises managing multiple vendor contracts

 Larger organizations streamline service agreements by using standardized PSAs that ensure consistency, compliance, and efficiency when working with multiple vendors.
+This is where document automation becomes genuinely transformative: instead of drafting each agreement from scratch, you generate them from a master template with conditional logic handling the variations.

 Types of services covered by a PSA

-From IT strategists to legal advisors and financial consultants, businesses rely on external experts to guide critical decisions.
+Consulting services: From IT strategists to legal advisors and financial consultants, businesses rely on external experts to guide critical decisions.
 A PSA ensures that advice is delivered, billed, and appropriately documented.

-Designers, writers, architects, and engineers all bring specialized expertise to the table.
-A PSA locks in scope, timelines, and ownership rights so no one ends up in the dreaded “one more revision” cycle that never ends.
+Creative and professional services: Designers, writers, architects, and engineers all bring specialized expertise to the table.
+A PSA locks in scope, timelines, and ownership rights so no one ends up in the dreaded "one more revision" cycle that never ends.

 When is a Professional Services Agreement Most Useful?

-A PSA is one of those things you don’t think about until you desperately need it, like renter’s insurance or a backup charger on a long-haul flight.
+A PSA is one of those things you don't think about until you desperately need it — like renter's insurance or a backup charger on a long-haul flight.
 It protects both parties, sets clear expectations, and saves you from potential headaches (or full-blown legal disasters).

-- When you want legal protection
+1. When you want legal protection

-Let’s say you hire a consultant to help scale your business.
+Let's say you hire a consultant to help scale your business.
 You shake hands, agree on a price, and get started.
-But then—surprise!—they claim you owe them for extra work.
-Meanwhile, you’re convinced the additional work was already included in your agreement (you know, the one that doesn’t exist in writing).
+But then — surprise — they claim you owe them for extra work.
+Meanwhile, you're convinced the additional work was already included in your agreement (you know, the one that doesn't exist in writing).

 If you had a PSA, this wouldn't even be a debate.
 The contract would have spelled out exactly what's included, what's extra, and how disputes get resolved.

-CGI Group structured their employee agreements to avoid Value Added Tax (VAT).
-Unfortunately, the UK tax authorities disagreed.
-The tribunal ruled that the company’s employment agreements weren’t structured enough to support their tax claims.
-The result was unexpected tax liabilities and a costly lesson in why PSAs must be airtight.
+Case in point: CGI Group (Europe) Ltd. v HMRC — CGI Group structured their employee agreements to avoid VAT.
+The UK tax authorities disagreed.
+The tribunal ruled that the company's employment agreements weren't structured enough to support their tax claims, resulting in unexpected tax liabilities and a costly lesson in why PSAs must be airtight.

-- When you need to define scope, deliverables, and payment terms
+2. When you need to define scope, deliverables, and payment terms

 A PSA sets clear expectations for: